Astor was sold for scrap following the collapse of Cruise & Maritime Voyages in 2020

-Astor was originally launched on the British market in 1987 as a soft-adventure ship before being bought by the German river cruising conglomerate, Premicon Group as the sole ocean-going vessel in the company's fleet.
+Astor joined the Cruise & Maritime Voyages' fleet in February 2013 on a three-year charter.
+The 620-passenger ship is the sister ship to Saga Pearl II (Astor is 25m longer), and was originally launched into the British market in 1987 as a soft-adventure ship before being bought by the German river cruising conglomerate, Premicon Group as the sole ocean-going vessel in the company's fleet.
 The ship's most recent refurbishment was a £14 million upgrade in 2010.

-Fitness and spa options include one outdoor and one heated, indoor swimming pool, a wellness centre with a salon, massage studio, sauna, and two whirlpools, and a sport deck.
-In addition to the jogging track the sport deck has a volleyball court, half tennis court, mini golf range, big board chess and yoga area, a fitness centre and a medical centre.
+Fitness and spa options include one outdoor and one heated, indoor swimming pool, a wellness centre with a salon, two massage studios, sauna, and two whirlpools, and a sports deck.
+In addition to the jogging track the sports deck has a volleyball court, half tennis court, mini golf range, big board chess and yoga area, a fitness centre and a medical centre.